 So, “content” is now anything that anyone puts online for any reason.
 But it gets even worse.
 “Content” is now anything that people do in the real world.

 At South by Southwest this year, Recode executive editor Kara Swisher’s interviews of famous business people and celebrities were now “content.”
 Speeches by presenters at conferences are now just “content.”
 This is all just content.

-As this article states, contributed opinion columns in news outlets — which is publicity — are “content.”
+Contributed opinion columns in news outlets — which is publicity — are “content.”
 Catalogues — which are direct sales channels — are “content.”

 On Medium, Susan Su wrote that “everything we can read, see, hear, watch, or experience live” is “content.”
 Seriously?
 How is that useful in any way?